nrfconnect/sdk-nrf/samples/nrf_rpc/entropy_nrf53/README.rst

 ============

 The network core runs the entropy drivers, which use the RNG peripheral.
-When the network core receives the :cpp:func:`entropy_remote_get` remote function call, the following actions are performed:
+When the network core receives the :c:func:`entropy_remote_get` remote function call, the following actions are performed:

    * The network core searches for function decoders in the decoders table and calls them.
    * The network core encodes the response data for the function call and sends the data back to the application core.